BernhardPosselt/pf2e-kingmaker-tools-token-mapping/README.md

 # Kingmaker Tools Token Mapping (Unofficial)

-This module ships predefined token mappings for the Kingmaker Adventure Path for Pathfinder 2nd Edition.
+This module ships predefined token mappings and packs for the Kingmaker Adventure Path for Pathfinder 2nd Edition.
 The contents of this module have previously been included in the [Kingmaker Tools](https://github.com/BernhardPosselt/pf2e-kingmaker-tools) module but has been pulled out, so that you can both use the Tools module and the official Kingmaker module.

 **Do not install this module if you are using the official Kingmaker module!**